SiLab-Bonn/Embedded-System-Lab/docs/source/afe.rst

 .. admonition:: Exercise 0.
 Preparatory questions

   #.
 The injection circuit generates a charge signal of the size :math:`C_{inj} \cdot V_{inj}`.
 What is the charge in femto Coulomb generated by a voltage step of 100 mV with :math:`C_{inj} = 0.1 pF`?
-What is the charge step size for :math:`V_{inj} = 0.05 mV` which corresponds to the effective LSB size of the injection voltage DAC?
-Also calculate the values in units of the elementary charge (electrons).
+What is the charge step size for :math:`V_{inj} = 0.05 mV`, which corresponds to the effective LSB size of the injection voltage DAC?
+Also calculate these numbers in units of the elementary charge (electrons).
   #.
 An ideal charge sensitive amplifier generates a step-like output waveform in response to an instantaneous charge signal at the input.
 What is the **CSA** output step amplitude for an input charge of 1 fC given the feedback capacitance of 1 pF?
 How is the charge transfer gain defined and what is the unit of the charge transfer gain?
   #.
 A shaping amplifier responds with a characteristic output pulse to a step-like input waveform.
 What is the peak pulse amplitude for a input step with a unit amplitude (i.e. 1 V)?
 Assume a CR-RC (high-pass + low-pass filter) with equal time constants.
   #.
-What is the total charge sensitivity of the analog front-end chain (CSA + SHA) i.e., peak amplitude in mV at the shaper output per fC (or electron) charge at the CSA input?
+What is the ideal charge sensitivity of the experiments analog front-end chain (CSA + SHA) i.e., peak amplitude in mV at the shaper output per fC (or electron) charge at the CSA input?
   #.
 The threshold voltage to detect a signal with the comparator is set by a DAC with an LSB size of 0.5 mV.
 What is the equivalent LSB size in fC or electrons (use the total charge sensitivity as calculated above)?
   #.
 An amplitude histogram of an ideal noise-free system would consist of a delta-like peaks for the baseline and the shaped signal produced by a constant input charge.
 In a real system, however, noise is overlaying the ideal signals, leading to fluctuations of the analog amplitudes.
 Modify the amplitude histogram to reflect these fluctuation (assume a Gaussian distribution of the noise).
   #.
 The threshold of the comparator should be set in a way, that the noise is suppressed and only the signals are detected.
 Draw an optimum threshold in your amplitude histogram.
 What would happen if the threshold was too low, what would happen if it was too high?
 How are purity and efficiency of the detection process defined in this context?
 What happens if baseline and signal fluctuations are getting to close to each other?
   #.
-What is the equivalent noise charge (ENC) in fC for a noise amplitude of 10 mV given the charge sensitivity calculated above?
+The term 'equivalent-noise-charge' (ENC) represents the number of electrons at the input of a ideal (noise-free) charge sensitive signal chain that would produce the same noise amplitude at the output as the real (noisy) system.
+What is the ENC value for a noise amplitude of 10 mV given the charge sensitivity calculated above?
   #.
 How are a Gaussian distribution and error-function related.
 How can one extract the width (sigma) and the mean (lambda) of the underlying Gaussian distribution from a measured error function?
   #.
-Calculate the width (time-over-threshold) of the comparator signal as a function of the ration of shaper peak amplitude and threshold voltage. a CR-RC pulse as a function of the fraction of the peak amplitude.
-Assume equal time constants for the high-pass and low-pass filter of the shaper.
+Calculate and plot the width (time-over-threshold) of the comparator signal as a function of the ration of CR-RC shaper peak amplitude and threshold voltage.

 .. admonition:: Exercise 1.
 Waveform measurements